-If you know anything about me, you’ll know that Parks & Recreation is one of my favorite tv shows.
-Almost every night you’ll catch me at home, snuggled up in a blanket, watching this, The Office, or a crime show.
-Well, last week I was watching the episode Soulmates, and found the best marketing analogy!
+Parks & Recreation is one of my favorite tv shows.
+There’s nothing like relaxing with a light comedy at the end of a long day!
+Well, last week I was watching the episode Soulmates, and found a gem of a marketing analogy!

 On this episode, Leslie and Tom get matched up on an online dating site.
 If you’ve ever watched the show, you’ll know how crazy incompatible these two are.
-Leslie is a major nerd, obsessed with politics and history, while Tom is obsessed with everything luxurious and trendy and cool.
+Leslie is a bit nerdy in the best way, obsessed with politics and history, while Tom is obsessed with everything luxurious and trendy and cool.
 They don’t mesh AT all.
 This is why Leslie is horrified when she see’s Tom matched at “soul mate status!”
 And she really can’t figure it out.
 Well, after a bunch of funny mishaps trying to see if there could be anything between them, she finds out Tom’s secret to why they matched up: Tom created a dating profile for every different kind of woman he could think of.

 He had 26 different profiles – one for every letter of the alphabet.
 For each profile, he answered his “about me” questions differently, to make sure he could match up with every woman possible on the site.
 Leslie matched up with his nerd profile – which is why, in real life, they did NOT fit well, because Tom lied about every question on that quiz!